 Sachsen-Anhalt has set up an immediate aid programme in the form of non-repayable grants, graduated according to the number of employed persons (EE).
 Up to 5 EE = EUR 9k, up to 10 EE = EUR 15k, up to 25 EE = EUR 20k and up to 50 EE = EUR 25k.
+For conversion into ET, see Baden-Württemberg.

-Schleswig-Holstein
+Schleswig-Holstein:

 Emergency financial aid (grants) for small enterprises in all sectors of the economy and for self-employed persons.
 In detail it is planned: up to EUR 9 thousand one-time payment for 3 months with up to 5 employees (full-time equivalents) up to EUR 15 thousand one-time payment for 3 months with up to 10 employees.
+For conversion into ET, see Baden-Württemberg.